-C-a-2: The percent of Quality Improvement Plans (QIPs) for licensed providers determined to be in compliance with DDDS Provider Standards for Home and Community Based Services.
-Numerator: Number of QIPs determined to be in compliance DDDS Provider Standards for Home and Community Based Services.
-Denominator: Total number of QIPs for licensed providers reviewed during the period.
+C-a-2: The percent of providers determined to be in compliance with DDDS Provider Standards for Home and Community Based Services.
+Numerator: Number of providers determined to be in compliance DDDS Provider Standards for Home and Community Based Services.
+Denominator: Number of providers reviewed against the DDDS Provider Standards for Home and Community Based Services during the period.

-The Office of Service Integrity and Enhancement certification database
+Data Source (Select one): Other If 'Other' is selected, specify: The Office of Service Integrity and Enhancement certification database